hacksmiths/handbook/README.md

 * Hacksmiths HQ, based on Airtable, is the home for our team profiles, project details, finances and sponsorship details.
 * Airtable also contains our credentials to login to other accounts.
-* Hacksmiths Pipes, also based on Airtable, to manage our sponsorship deals.
 * Private Facebook Group, to discuss things in a more informal setting.
+* Whatsapp Group - mainly used for on-the-spot support requests.
 * Google Drive, to store files between one another.
 We have a new folder as of the 2017-18 academic year.

 When you join, you will be added to all of these platforms.
 More detail about Hacksmiths HQ is below.

 ## Structure

-The Executive Committee is made up of four roles:
+The Executive Committee is made up of five roles:

 * The President, who is elected by members.
 They oversee the society and Project Owners.
 * The Treasurer, who is elected by members.
 They look after finances.
 * The Secretary, who is elected by members.
 They look after administration.
 * The Diversity & Inclusion Officer, who is appointed by the President, Treasurer and Secretary.
 They ensure our projects are inclusive, and work to make our society more diverse overall.
+* The Accessibility officer, who is appointed by the President, Treasurer and Secretary.
+They ensure events are comfortable for everyone, especially those for whon we should be making accessibility requirements.

 Everybody else is a General Committee Member.
 They are given support by the Executive Committee and empowered to become Project Owners for projects they are interested in running (they may already exist, or they may be proposed as new projects).
 You may also become a Project Supporter, and be involved in projects without taking charge - this is more flexible around your time.